Barhalganj: Demographics

 Barhalganj (block - as a whole) has a population of 126,618 people with male as 64,023 and female, 62,595.
 There are also 38,878 literates with 28,211 male and 10,667 females.

 Barhalganj has an average literacy rate of 80%, which is significantly higher than the national Indian literacy average of 59.5%.
 A significant gender imbalance is reflected in the town's overall literacy rates: literacy rates are 58% amongst males, and 42% amongst females.

 Development

 Although significant development of Barhalganj by the Uttar Pradesh state government began in April 1958, in 2006 the Ministry of Panchayati Raj identified the district of Gorakhpur as India's 250th most impoverished district.

 Barhalganj is under the administrative responsibility of Gorakhpur district headquarters, and is one of 34 districts in Uttar Pradesh receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 The college, national post graduate college is one of the college in Barhalganj, which is affiliated to DDU GORAKHPUR UNIVERSITY.
-Here many student come for their study every year, and get higher education for their bright future.
-This college is also famous for agriculture.
-And BA LLB.

 Economy and services

 The town has a Bazaar that attracts people from nearby villages and towns.
 Saris purchased at Barhalganj's market are highly coveted within the Gorakpur district.
-Also the town has a Renowned Marriage hall named as Shivoy marriage house and hotel with highly quality facility for marriage function, birthday celebration, meetings situated at by pass Road.
-Barhalganj has national and international banking facilities including the State Bank of India, Canara Bank, Purvanchal Bank (Formerly known as Purvanchal Gramin Bank), Oriental Bank of Commerce, the Union Bank of India, HDFC Bank, Indian Overseas Bank (IOB) and the Punjab National Bank.Purvanchal Bank is sponsored by the State Bank of India.
-State Bank of India Barhalganj Branch is known as the largest rural branch of the State Bank of India.
-Bank of Baroda.